ministryofjustice/jotw-runbooks/runbooks/deploy-to-multisite.md

 6. Run `git status`.
 The `composer.lock` should have been modified.

-7. Spin up the Multisite and test locally the latest changes and to make sure there are no issues from the update.
+7. Spin up the multisite and test locally the latest changes and to make sure there are no issues from the update.

 8. Commit the changes to `composer.lock` to the update branch and push the branch to github